GeorgeAp/Newton_method/README.md

-# Newton_method
-This project is intended to build a numerical mathematics toolbox using Matlab with Symbolic Computation
+This project is intended to build a numerical mathematics toolbox using Python and Matlab